Ahmed Bey Mosque: History

 In the twentieth century, the mosque was given to the Greek Army to use, which in turn gave it up to the local municipality along with the military camp that rose around it.
 Access to the mosque is not easy due to the abundant vegetation around and on the building, and perhaps due to this it was only registered as a monument in 1990.

 Architecture

-The mosque has a simply design, and consists of a square hall prayer, a portico and a minaret.
+The mosque features a simple design, and consists of a square hall prayer, a portico and a minaret.
 The mosque sports stony zones of three or four rows of bricks that form a building system of incomplete surrounding brick.
-In its interior the mihrab is preserved, and some places its decoration is also visible.
+In its interior the mihrab is preserved, and in some parts its decoration is still visible.